practicusai/docs/docs/tutorial/model.md

 ![](img/model/model-3.png)

-For a fresh cloud node with regular size (2 CPUs) the first time you build this model it should take 5-10 minutes to be completed.
+For a fresh Cloud Worker with regular size (2 CPUs) the first time you build this model it should take 5-10 minutes to be completed.
 Subsequent model runs will take less time.
-Larger cloud nodes with more capacity build models faster and more accurately.
+Larger Cloud Workers with more capacity build models faster and more accurately.

 After the model build is completed you will see a dialog like the below.